aredn/documentation/arednHow-toGuides/firmware_tips.rst

   If you see an error message displayed when uploading new firmware to your node, verify that you are loading the correct file by referring to the `AREDN® Firmware Selector (AFS) <http://downloads.arednmesh.org/afs/www/>`_, then you can safely ignore the warning.
 The file naming standard recently changed from a non-standard naming convention to the standard naming convention used by OpenWRT.

 Web browser cache and sessions
-  One common issue can occur when installing firmware using a web browser.
+  One issue can occur when installing firmware using a web browser.
 Your computer's browser cache stores data for the URLs that have been visited, but IP addresses and other parameters may change during the install process.
 It is possible for the cache to contain information that doesn’t match the latest settings for the URL, so the browser may block the connection setup and display an ERR_CONNECTION_RESET message.
 Clearing your computer's web browser cache will allow the latest URL settings to be registered so you can continue with the install process.

   Instead of a *Connection Reset* message, sometimes a *Bad Gateway* message may appear.
 This is an `HTTP Status Code <https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml>`_ that can mean any of several things.
 Often it indicates a network communication issue between a web browser and a web server.
 During AREDN® firmware installs you can usually resolve a *Bad Gateway* issue by doing one or more of the following things: